It looks like a ghost heart. And it feels a little like Jello.

 America is green, rather, from the bills, the Benjamins, and the great cash that continuously feeds the money machine.
 They said it was a robbery gone wrong, but we wonder, what about a robbery ever goes right?
 The machine starves and we feed it either with money or the blood of our neighbors.

-The house has a new life now.
+The two-story greenhouse has a new life now.
 The overgrowth was cut back and the grounds are groomed.
-Some beautiful outsider, with a large supply of cash, bought it, and she feeds the machine from her very own Instagrammable paradise.
+Some beautiful outsider, with a large supply of cash, bought it.
+And she feeds the machine from her very own Instagrammable paradise.